-Skip to content
+Go directly to the content

 Note!
 The text below is not medical advice.
-It is compiled based on our own knowledge, user experiences, and various online sources.
+This text is compiled based on our own knowledge, user experiences, and various online sources.

 Table of contents

-Red light therapy and rosacea
+Red Light Therapy and rosacea

 What is rosacea?